fuzzykiller/resizeit2/README.md

 I’ll try to make it compatible with Chrome, too.
 Eventually.

+## About this branch (customizable-shortcuts)

+In this branch, I allow for customizable keyboard shortcuts.
+The user would focus a textbox and press the desired shortcut.

+Unfortunately, Javascript does not offer any method to reliably retrieve the unmodified key presses.
+As such, this method does not work.

 ## Building

 This extension is written using TypeScript.
 To get started, run `npm install` or `yarn`.